britecharts/britecharts-react/CONTRIBUTING.md

 Adding a new chart is a bunch of work, but we hope that using the current code and documentation will help in the process.

 1. Create a new branch for your new chart
-1. On a new terminal, run ``yarn start`` ``yarn run storybook`` to get ready the demos and turn on the dev server.
+1. On a new terminal, run ``yarn start`` ``yarn run styleguide`` to get ready the demos and turn on the dev server.
 1. Given that you new chart is ``ChartName``, create in ``/src/charts/ChartName`` a new file ``ChartName.js`` and test file ``ChartName.test.js``.
 1. Create also a new component in ``/src/charts/ChartName`` a new file ``ChartNameComponent.js`` and test file ``ChartNameComponent.test.js``.
-1. Add the new demo entry on ``/src/stories/index.js``, keeping the same format.
+1. Add the new demo entry on ``/src/charts/ChartName/Readme.md``, keeping the same format.
 7. Go to ``webpack.config.js`` and add the new chart to the ``CHARTS`` object, follow the same style.
 8. Go to your test file ``ChartName.test.js`` and, taking another test as an example, copy over pieces until you have the first test case.
 1. Add one test and make it fail callin ``yarn run test:watch``.
 1. Keep on coding according to the code style you can see in the current charts, using the stackedAreaChart as a reference.
-1. Generate your docs with ``yarn run build:storybook`` and manually test the demos.
+1. Generate your docs with ``yarn run styleguide:build`` and manually test the demos.
 1. Create a pull request with your branch and ping one of the core authors to get it reviewed.
 1. Once you have a shipit, merge it